mircealungu/student-projects/writing_guidelines/Every_Figure_Should_Be_Referenced_In_The_Text.md

 # Every Figure Should Be Referenced In the Text

-Figures are there to support the text.
+Figures and Tables are there to support the text.

-Thus, the text should refer to each one of them.
+Thus, they should be numbered, and the text should refer to each one of them.